kurigohan/ems_site/README.md

 Before Running:
-In ems_site/settings.py , replace the 'DATABASE=' statement with your database info if needed.
+In ems_site/settings.py , the update the following setting if needed.

+    DATABASES = {
+        'default': {
+            'NAME': 'ems_db',
+            'ENGINE': 'django.db.backends.mysql',
+            'USER': 'root',
+          #  'PASSWORD': '',
+        }
+    }

 To Run :

     1. From the terminal, change to the ems_site directory
     2. Use the command 'python manage.py syncdb' to sync django models to the database (if any model changes)
     3. Use the command 'python manage.py runserver' to start the developtment server
     4. Enter the server ip in your web browser (default is 127.0.0.1:8000)  to visit the site

 Useful MySQL links: